schnebeck/ATtiny85-WhiteLight-Controller/ReadMe.md

 1. **Programming**:
-   - Flash the provided program onto the ATtiny85 using an ISP programmer.
+   - Flash the provided program onto the ATtiny85 using an ISP programmer and avrdude.

 2. **Hardware Setup**:
    - Replace the original microcontroller with the ATtiny85.